-Last year, I wrote about my friend Lizzie’s daughter Lily and her fight with leukemia.
+Last year, I wrote about my friend Lizzie’s daughter Lily in my decorated shortbread cookies post and her fight with leukemia.
 I am happy to report Lily continues to thrive, post cancer, and is getting great reports, doing well in school, active in Girl Scouts and still loves kittens.

 I realize I’m not a kid, but there is such a thing as pediatric melanoma, and it often presents quite differently from melanoma in adults, making it challenging to diagnose.
 And if you have been diagnosed with melanoma, your kids have a 50% higher chance of developing melanoma than kids’ whose parents never get melanoma.
 Here are just a couple of facts and statistics about pediatric melanoma:

 - While melanoma is the rarest type of skin cancer in adults, almost all pediatric skin cancer is melanoma.1